batihandev/fastify-prisma-docker/README.md

    Note: The `NODE_ENV` environment variable (set to either `development` or `production`) affects the behavior of the Docker setup.
 Ensure you set it appropriately in your `.env` file.

+## NGINX SETUP

+1. **Create SSL Certificates:**

+   Use [mkcert](https://github.com/FiloSottile/mkcert) to create local SSL certificates.
+Follow the instructions in the repository to install and generate certificates.

+   For WSL2 users, refer to this [issue comment](https://github.com/FiloSottile/mkcert/issues/357#issuecomment-1466762021) for specific instructions.

+   Name the generated certificate files `local.pem` and `local-key.pem`, or update the Nginx configuration to match your certificate file names.

+## Default Port Configuration

+- The default `:80` port is configured to show the frontend.
+You can attach or make the necessary changes in the Nginx configuration as needed.
+- Since i am planning to use with next configured as `api/backend` and `api/frontend`.

 ## Docker Setup

 1. **Build and Run Docker Containers:**